reactjs/react.dev/content/docs/hooks-custom.md

 Try to resist adding abstraction too early.
 Now that function components can do more, it's likely that the average function component in your codebase will become longer.
 This is normal -- don't feel like you *have to* immediately split it into Hooks.
 But we also encourage you to start spotting cases where a custom Hook could hide complex logic behind a simple interface, or help untangle a messy component.

-For example, maybe you have a complex component that contains a lot of local state that is managed in an ad-hoc way. `useState` doesn't make centralizing the update logic any easier so you might prefer to write it as a [Redux](https://redux.js.org/) reducer:
+For example, maybe you have a complex component that contains a lot of local states that are managed in an ad-hoc way. `useState` doesn't make centralizing the update logic any easier so you might prefer to write it as a [Redux](https://redux.js.org/) reducer:

 ```js
 function todosReducer(state, action) {